perfect-blue/nikel-test/README.md

 On the **network layer**, tuning socket buffer sizes and using a high-throughput network (such as 10Gbps) between clients and brokers ensures that Kafka can fully utilize its write and read capabilities.
 Ensuring that producers and consumers are colocated (or as close as possible) to Kafka brokers reduces network latency and improves overall throughput.

 Finally, for advanced setups, Kafka can be paired with schema registries, custom serializers/deserializers (Avro, Protobuf), and tiered storage to separate cold and hot data.
 Using **observability tools** like Prometheus, Grafana, and Kafka’s JMX metrics helps proactively monitor bottlenecks and optimize configuration in response to real-world load.
-### Orchestration
-#### Zookeeper
-Kafka Use zookeeper for maintaining configuration information, naming, providing distributed synchronization, and providing group services.
-ZooKeeper stored information about brokers, topics, partitions, and their leaders.

-It was also use for leader election ZooKeeper helped elect the **controller broker** (a special broker that manages partition leadership and cluster state).It also helped manage **partition leader election**—essential for high availability.

-Broker Health Monitoring.
-ZooKeeper monitored broker nodes.
-If a broker crashed or went offline, ZooKeeper would detect it and trigger leader re-election.
-Configuration Management
-Kafka stored some configuration data (like topic-level settings) in ZooKeeper.

-Synchronization & Coordination ZooKeeper helped synchronize state across brokers, especially during cluster changes (e.g., adding/removing brokers, topic changes).

-#### KRaft
-KRaft stands for Kafka Raft Metadata mode, which means that Kafka uses the Raft consensus protocol to manage its own metadata instead of relying on ZooKeeper.

 # Staging Layer